Roman Shukhevych: Death

 Shukhеvych died in an armed fight with agents of the MGB (Ministry of State Security) that attacked his hiding place (kryivka) in the village of Bilohorshcha (today part of the city of Lviv) on 5 March 1950, when he was 42.
 His residence was surrounded by some 700 soldiers of Internal Troops.
 In a firefight, Major Rovenko perished with Shukhevych.
 Shukhevych was succeeded as leader of UPA by Vasyl Kuk.

 After identification, the body of Shukhevych was cremated and its remnants secretly buried.
-According to NKVD officers' memoirs, Roman Shukhevych's body was transported out of the western part of Ukraine, burned, and the ashes scattered.
-This was done on the left bank of the Zbruch River.
-The unburned remains were thrown into the Zbruch, where a commemorative stone cross was erected in 2003.
+According to NKVD officers' memoirs, Roman Shukhevych's body was transported out of the western part of Ukraine, burned, and the ashes scattered on the left bank of the Zbruch.
+A memorial cross has been erected near the village of Hukiv, where Shukhevych's remains had been disposed into the river.

 Family

 Soviet authorities applied the rationale of collective guilt and persecuted all the members of the Shukhevych family.
-Roman's brother Yuri was murdered at Lviv's Bryhidka Prison, just before the German occupation of Lviv as part of an "unloading" policy.
+Roman's brother Yuri was murdered at Lviv's Brygidki Prison, just before the German occupation of Lviv as part of an "unloading" policy.
 His mother Yevhenia and his wife, Nataliya Berezynska, were exiled to Siberia.
 His father, Joseph-Zinovy Vladimirovich Shukhevych (1879—1948) by that time disabled, was also repressed and exiled.
 He died soon after arriving at prison.

 His son Yuri Shukhevych and daughter Mariyka were placed in an orphanage.
 In September 1972, Yuri was sentenced to ten years' camp imprisonment and another five years' exile after already having spent 20 years in Soviet camps.
 During that time he lost his vision.